thopdev/FromMVCToBlazor/README.md

 ## Steps
 1. Create Blazor project
-2. Add Blazor project to server dependency
+2. Add Blazor project to Server dependency
-3. Remove wwwroot/index.html
+3. Remove wwwroot/index.html from the Blazor project
-4. Remove from Program.Main: builder.RootComponents.Add<App>("#app");
+4. Remove from Blazor Program.Main: builder.RootComponents.Add<App>("#app");
-5. Change in startup of the server:
+5. Change in startup of the Server:
   - Replace
   ```
    if (env.IsDevelopment())